mycordaapp/registry/README.md

 reg.store(DatabaseConnectionString("db=foo;user=root;password=secret"))
 ```

-In some cases there maybe just a class name (one example may be when passing
+In some cases there maybe just a class name (one example may be when passing information over an API - there is use of
-information over an API, we make use of this pattern in the Tasks project), so there are also variants that work through
+this pattern in the [Tasks](https://github.com/mycordaapp/tasks) project).
+To support this there are also variants that
-a fully qualified class name.
+work through a fully qualified class name.
+See below:

 ```kotlin
 // assume all the setup code above